QingyaoAi/CS5140-6140/index.md

 ## Acknowledgements
 Special thanks to Prof. Jeff M. Phillips from University of Utah.
-Some teaching materials are borrowed from his courses on CS5140/6140: Data Mining.
+Teaching materials are borrowed from his courses on CS5140/6140: Data Mining.